hapax/hapax.github.io/assets/simple-physics.md

 Somewhat unexpectedly, this is exactly the number quoted in a [random, non-peer-reviewed article](https://www.worldatlas.com/articles/how-many-fish-are-there-in-the-ocean.html).
 Huh!

-*Notes.* In case you're suspicious about where the intermediate numbers come from, I'll tell you where they come from.
+*Full disclosure.* In case you're suspicious, here is where the intermediate numbers come from.
 First, you can calculate the total ocean surface from the radius of the earth $r_\oplus = 6300$ km, the surface area of a sphere $4\pi r^2$, and the factoid that $70\%$ of the earth is covered by water.